- A busy coastal soaring site with loads of history

 Away from the gliderport, Sea World has long been the default favourite.
 Or go seal-watching at La Jolla Cove, explore tide pools at Cabrillo National Monument or rent rollerblades and cruise Mission Beach.

-Real-time weather is on the gliderport’s website here
+Webcam and real-time weather is on the gliderport’s website

 Twenty-five minutes from San Diego airport take Interstate-5 North and exit on Genessee Avenue West.
 Turn left on North Torrey Pines Road and from there, take a quick right on Torrey Pines Scenic Drive (don’t drive too fast and miss the sign).